GetStream/stream-chat-android/CONTRIBUTING.md

 ## Opening issues & bug reports 🐛

 Using the GitHub repository and project management system, you can open issues in any public repo.
 Before filing bugs, take a look at our existing backlog.
 For common items or reports, there might be an existing ticket on GitHub.

+Additionally, as we're fully open source, we have two main projects that we use for opening Issues, planning Milestones and organizing work for each quarter:

+* [Android UI Team Planning](https://github.com/orgs/GetStream/projects/6/views/1): Project for any work **within the UI scope** of the SDK.
+  * This includes providing new user-facing functionality, new UI components, improving the design, exposing more customization, building new features that the user can interface with and more.
+* [Android Core Team Planning](https://github.com/orgs/GetStream/projects/7/views/1): Project for any work **within the Core scope** of the SDK.
+  * This includes any low-level-client features and functionality, as well as improvements to our persistence and networking layers.

 To quickly narrow down the number of tickets on Github, try filtering based on the label that best suites the bug or a part of our SDK.